 1. Play With White Balance

-The colours of a scene have a great role in its mood.
-We associate warm colours with happiness, joy, optimism… and cold colours are related with calm, even sad feelings.
+The colours of a scene have a significant role in its mood.
+We associate warm colours with happiness, joy, optimism.
+Cold colours are related to calm, even sad feelings.

 You can play with the colours of your image in order to get the mood you want.
-Most post-processing software have an option for doing so.
+Most post-processing softwares have an option for doing so.

-For example, Lightroom has a slide called “Temperature” in its Developing module.
+For example, Lightroom has a slide called “Temperature” in its Develop module.

 Sliding right or left you can make the colours of the whole photo warmer or cooler.

-You can play with your shutter speed to freeze the scene or you can do some long exposure to make water and clouds look silky.
+You can play with different shutter speeds to freeze the scene, or you can do some long exposure to make water and clouds look silky.
 You can take great photos during the golden hour, and take advantage of the backlight.